 Chris Conroy BSc (Hons) MSc MIFM

-Originally from Cheshire, Chris gained an Applied Biology degree at Liverpool John Moore’s University during which he spent a year working in the Environment Agency’s National Fisheries Laboratory.
-He then went on to secure a role within the Agency’s Thames Tideway team in London, before returning to university and securing a Master’s degree in Aquatic Resource Management from King’s College, London.
+He gained an Applied Biology degree at Liverpool John Moore’s University, during which he worked in the Environment Agency’s National Fisheries Laboratory.
+He secured a role within the Agency’s Thames Tideway team in London, before returning to university and securing a Master’s degree in Aquatic Resource Management from King’s College, London.

-Later he worked as the Fisheries Technical Specialist and Biodiversity Team Leader in Kent area of the Environment Agency.
-Following a period as a Principal Environmental Consultant for Capita Symonds then Cascade Consulting, he was appointed as Superintendent and Biologist for the River Naver Fisheries, Sutherland.
+He then worked as Fisheries Technical Specialist and Biodiversity Team Leader in Kent area of the Agency.
+Following a period as a Principal Environmental Consultant for Capita Symonds and Cascade Consulting, he was appointed as Superintendent for the River Naver Fisheries, Sutherland.